 Large or complex projects in big organizations often require some sort of executive 'sponsorship' or leadership.
 This is commonly termed 'project sponsorship' (see the separate section about project sponsorship).

-While project management skills are obviously important for project managers, interestingly the methods and tools that project managers use can be helpful for everyone.
+While project management skills are obviously important for overseeing projects, interestingly the methods and tools that project managers use can be helpful for everyone.

-A 'task' does not necessarily have to be called a 'project' in order for project management methods to be very useful in its planning and implementation.
-Even the smallest task can benefit from the use of a well-chosen project management technique or tool, especially in the planning stage.
+A 'task' does not necessarily have to be called a 'project' in order for these methods to be very useful in its planning and implementation.
+Even the smallest task can benefit from the use of a well-chosen technique or tool, especially in the planning stage.

 Any task that requires some preparation to achieve a successful outcome, will probably be done better by using a few project management methods somewhere in the process.
-Project management methods can help in the planning and managing of all sorts of tasks, especially complex activities.
+The following methods can help in the planning and managing of all sorts of tasks, especially complex activities.

 Project management techniques and project planning tools are useful for any tasks in which different outcomes are possible - where risks of problems and failures exist - and so require planning and assessing options, and organizing activities and resources to deliver a successful result.